MJADangcil/RSS-Feed-Reader-Testing/README.md

 ## Instructions
+You may do the following:
-Click [here](https://michaeljoshdangcil.github.io/RSS-Feed-Reader-Testing/) to view the page.
++ Click [here](https://michaeljoshdangcil.github.io/RSS-Feed-Reader-Testing/) to view the page.
++ Download the project, open `index.html` in your favorite web browser, and the page will load in that tab.

 ## License